-Protect Democracy and the Yale Law School Media Freedom of Information and Access Clinic are representing PEN America, a leading organization of writers and literary professionals, in a lawsuit against President Trump for violating the First Amendment rights of journalists through his threats to use – and use of – government powers to punish the speech of his media critics.
+Protect Democracy, the Yale Law School Media Freedom of Information and Access Clinic, and Davis Wright Tremaine LLP are representing PEN America, a leading organization of writers and literary professionals, in a lawsuit against President Trump for violating the First Amendment rights of journalists through his threats to use – and use of – government powers to punish the speech of his media critics.

 PEN America recognizes the fundamental role a free press plays in maintaining democracy and is bringing this suit to enforce the First Amendment’s protection against government efforts to suppress freedom of the press.
 We are seeing in other countries how governments erode democracy by punishing and stifling the free press; PEN America is acting now out of a duty to prevent the silencing of speech and the decline of democracy in this country.

-As the complaint lays out, President Trump has used, or threatened to use, the regulatory and enforcement powers of government to punish the speech of journalists in at least four ways: initiating a government review to raise postal rates; directing DOJ enforcement actions; interfering with White House press access; and threatening to revoke broadcast licenses.
+PEN America has filed an amended complaint in its case against President Donald J. Trump for his ongoing violations of the First Amendment through use of the machinery of government to retaliate or threaten reprisals against journalists and media outlets for coverage he dislikes.
+As the original complaint lays out, President Trump has used, or threatened to use, the regulatory and enforcement powers of government to punish the speech of journalists in at least four ways: initiating a government review to raise postal rates to punish the owner of the Washington Post; directing DOJ enforcement actions against media companies including CNN’s parent company; interfering with White House press access; and threatening to revoke broadcast licenses.
 In every instance, President Trump first expressed his animus toward media entities for their coverage of him and then threatened government retaliation.
-For at least three of these, the federal government has appeared to carry out the President’s threats.
+In at least three instances, the federal government has appeared to carry out the President’s threats.

 It is the role of the judicial branch to enforce the First Amendment’s protections for our free press, and PEN America has stepped forward on behalf of its members to ask a court to stop President Trump’s First Amendment violations.